-Program Description: This program requires courses in the humanities, natural sciences and social sciences, in addition to the Principles of Economics, Principles of Accounting, Introduction to Information Systems, and Business Statistic usually required in the first two years of a bac calaureate Business program.
-Courses should b selected to satisfy the requirements of the senio college or university to which you plan to trans fer.
-You are urged to familiarize yourself with th college or university to which transfer is contern plated.
-A DCC counselor will help you in th initial planning of your program.
-You will also b assigned an academic advisor in the Busines Department who will assist you in course selec tions at Danville Community College.
-In order to prepare for junior class standing at a four-yea college or university, you must normally complete a program at the community college which is comparable in length and course content to the first two years of the program at the four-year institution.
+Program Description: This program requires courses in the humanities, natural sciences and social sciences, in addition to the Principles of Economics, Principles of Accounting, Introduction to Information Systems, and Business Statistics, usually required in the first two years of a baccalaureate Business program.
+Courses should be selected to satisfy the requirements of the senior college or university to which you plan to transfer.
+You are urged to familiarize yourself with the college or university to which transfer is contemplated.
+A DCC counselor will help you in the initial planning of your program.
+You will also be assigned an academic advisor in the Business Department who will assist you in course selections at Danville Community College.
+In order to prepare for junior class standing at a four-year college or university, you must normally complete a program at the community college which is comparable in length and course content to the first two years of the program at the four-year institution.
 Upon satisfactory completion of this program at DCC, you will be awarded the Associate in Arts and Science Degree (AA&S) in Business Administration.

 Program Requirements: To receive the Associate in Arts and Science Degree in Business Administration, you must complete a minimum of 62 credits with a grade point average of 2.00 or better.
-The following outline represents a typical order of courses taken by full-time day students Part-time and/or evening students may take courses in any desired sequence, except for sequence courses or others requiring prerequisites.
+The following outline represents a typical order of courses taken by full-time day students.
+Part-time and/or evening students may take courses in any desired sequence, except for sequence courses or others requiring prerequisites.